AdamosDA/Music-EEG/README.md

 # Music-EEG Experiment Dataset

 ## Description of the dataset
-This dataset contains recordings of EEG during music-listening from an experiment conducted at the School of Music Studies of the Aristotle University of Thessaloniki (AuTh).
+This dataset contains recordings of EEG during music-listening from an experiment conducted at the School of Music Studies of the Aristotle University of Thessaloniki (AUTh).
 Twenty AUTh students (mean(std) age: 22.7 (+/- 2.8) y.o.; 10 females; 6 without any musical training) were invited to participate in a personalized music-listening experiment.

 The experiment followed a passive music-listening design and consisted of two stages:
 1. the songs playlist compilation and